 That could lead to a scenario like the one in the science fiction movie Gattaca.
 In this movie, the ‘valids’ are people who are born with enhanced and superior genes; they hold the best jobs in society and have the highest quality of life.
 There is a big disparity with the ‘invalids’, those who are conceived naturally and without any genetic enhancements – they are doomed to a life of inferiority and poverty.

-In today’s society, we are already facing huge challenges with regards to social and economic inequality.
+In today’s society, we are already facing huge challenges with regard to social and economic inequality.
 What if only the rich will be able to carry out embryo selection or genetic modification?
 That would only amplify the inequality gap.

 Pharmaceutical companies are gaining more and more insight into the efficacy of various medications and supplements.
 Apart from moving away from a ‘one size fits all’ approach and moving towards personalized medicine, we’ll also increasingly start using pills in order to boost or upgrade ourselves.